Biophysical Profile (BPP) Test

 - Abnormal results on a nonstress test.

 How To Prepare

-If you smoke, you will be asked to stop smoking for 2 hours before the external monitoring test because smoking decreases your baby's activity.
+- If you smoke, you will be asked to stop smoking for 2 hours before testing.
+This is because smoking affects the baby's heart rate and movements.

 How It Is Done

-- A small, handheld instrument called a transducer will be pressed against the gel on your skin and moved across your abdomen several times.
-You may watch the monitor to see the picture of the fetus during the test.
+- A small, handheld sensor will be pressed against the gel on your skin and moved across your belly a few times.

 How It Feels